Orders over $100 may be eligible for Free Shipping. Some restrictions apply.

 Choosing the proper inlet water filter is the first step in protecting your pump from potential damage and your tips from getting clogged.
 The choice of filter will vary, in order to choose the best one you need to determine the application.

 The second step in choosing the correct filter is to determine the application.
 When dealing with a direct feed application the use of a direct mount type filter may be preferred.
-The direct mount filters are typically made of a metal to help support the additional stress of the garden hose hanging from it.
+The direct mount filters are typically made of metal to help support the additional stress of the garden hose hanging from it.
 These filters are smaller in size and have a low debris capacity.
 Since they are hooked directly to the water supply the potential for contaminates low so this does not usually pose a problem.
-When working from a tank the use of a canister type filter is preferred.
+When working from a tank the use of a canister-type filter is preferred.
 These filters are designed to capture higher levels of debris that may enter your tank.
-When working from a tank it is a good idea to choose a large filter to help in reducing the inlet flow restrictions of water to the pump.